What Can a Recovery Coach Do for You?

 According to the Australian Institute of Health and Welfare, the number of people seeking substance abuse treatment rose by 4% from 2015 to 2020.
-Recovery from drug addiction, alcoholism, or other mental health-related issues takes a trustworthy and robust support system, and the rising numbers show that extra support may be necessary for a successful recovery.
+This increase highlights the need for a reliable support system, especially for individuals on their recovery journey.
+A recovery coach plays a crucial role in providing the guidance and encouragement necessary to overcome challenges associated with drug addiction, alcoholism, or other mental health-related issues.
+The rising numbers show that extra support may be necessary for a successful recovery.

 What is a Recovery Coach?

-Though necessary and well-meaning, family and friends often have emotional and historical ties that can influence the recovery process.
-In addition, family and friends can experience extreme pressure when helping someone they love through recovery.
+Though necessary and well-meaning, family and friends often have emotional ties that can influence the recovery process.
+In addition, they can experience extreme pressure when helping someone they love through recovery.

-A recovery coach assists in making these issues much more manageable, increasing the chances for a successful recovery.
+A recovery coach helps make these issues much more manageable, increasing the chances for successful recovery.

 Ways a Recovery Coach Can Help

-The help of a recovery coach lightens the load, allowing an individual in recovery to transition back into everyday life at a pace that works for them.
-The following are a few ways a recovery coach can help with recovery.
+The assistance of a recovery coach lightens the load, allowing an individual in recovery to transition back into everyday life at a pace that works for them.
+Here are some ways a recovery coach can help:

 Communication and Contact